 Playa Negra: Situated about 2.5km from the town, it's a stunning beach break with black sand.
 You can surf lefts and rights, and the spot is often uncrowded.
 Works best at high tide.

 La Punta: La Punta is the beach on the far left of Mompiche.
 It's a point-break that offers a long peeling left, sometimes tubular when there's a big swell.
 It works best at low tide.
-If you're a beginner, you can surf a bit further up front, where you get the leftovers from the bigger sets breaking at the back.
+If you're a beginner, you can surf a bit further up front, where you get the leftovers from the bigger sets breaking in the back.
 It's a great spot to practice and improve your skills in a more manageable and inclusive environment.
+Just watch out for stingrays!

 El Rio: This spot is to the town's right, a bit further up the river mouth opening.
 It's a beach break that works best at mid-tide.
 It’s where I surfed the most.
 I’d arrive around 6 AM before my work shift, and the waves would always set the tone for a wonderful day.